magpie-ea/magpie-site/datacollection/03Prolific.markdown

 First, you need to supply the experiment's **completion URL** that you obtained from the Prolific website.
 Second, you need to set the `deployMethod` to `Prolific`.
 The latter has two consequences.
 For one, it will insert a text input field in the introduction view of your experiment.
 For another, it will supply a `confirm` button at the end of the experiment, which takes participants to the Prolific website where they are supplied with their completion code.

 The data from your experiment will _not_ be stored by Prolific, but recorded in the _babe back end.
-Before launching the study on Prolific, double-check that the data base on the back end is set up and the necessary information (`experimentID`, server URL) are set.
+Before launching the study on Prolific, double-check that the database on the back end is set up and the necessary information (`experimentID`, server URL) are set.